huantt/ton-assets-go/README.md

 ## About me

 This repository provides the data of popular Jettons and Accounts on the TON blockchain.
-The data is pulled automatically from [tonkeeper/ton-assets](https://github.com/tonkeeper/ton-assets) (whitelist address on Tonkeeper Wallet).
+The data is pulled automatically from [tonkeeper/ton-assets](https://github.com/tonkeeper/ton-assets) (whitelisted addresses on Tonkeeper Wallet).

 ## Install
 ```shell